ayo-adeboyejo/cicd-jenkins-sonarqube-nexus-k8s-boardgame/README.md

   grafana-data:
 ```

-### Node Exporter Set up Jenkins Host
+### Node Exporter Setup

-Node Exporter runs on the Jenkins server, manage by docker compose with `network_mode: host` and `pid: host` to access real host-level metrics rather than the container's isolated view.
+Node Exporter runs on the Jenkins server, managed by Docker Compose with `network_mode: host` and `pid: host` to access real host-level metrics rather than the container's isolated view.

 ```yaml
 services: